openvinotoolkit/model_server/example_client/README.md

 [$(levelname)s ] Exiting thread 0
 [$(levelname)s ] Good Bye!

-You should also be seeing the GUI showing the video frame and bounding boxes drawn with the detected class name
+You need GUI to run this script.
+You should be seeing video frames and bounding boxes drawn with the detected class name.

 ```

-Refer also to the usage demo in the [jupyter notebook](../example_k8s/OVMS_demo.ipynb).